 Was this ITV’s version of Terry and June ?
 Fresh Fields was the ITV sitcom produced by Thames Television for ITV that ran for 27 episodes over four series, between 1984 and 1986.

 It is perhaps best remembered for it’s opening titles of a silhouette of a person in a rocking chair and the nextdoor neighbour’s catchphrase “Only Sonia”.

-In the very last episode William accepts a job in France which lead to the spin off series French Fields, that we’ll cover in a later post.
+In the very last episode William accepts a job in France which lead to the spin off series French Fields.

 Hester and William Fields are a devoted middle-class couple with an idyllic suburban lifestyle.
 William works as an accountant whilst Hester keeps home.